 Not all DUI charges stem from a single bad decision—sometimes, they can be a product of deeper issues that specialized intervention and counseling could help to remedy.
 In light of this, substance abuse evaluations in Charleston are often utilized within DUI cases to answer questions about substance abuse and determine the role it may have played in causing the charge in question.
-A DUI lawyer could offer further clarification about how these evaluation work and whether seeking one might be in your best interests.
+A dedicated DUI lawyer could offer further clarification about how these evaluation work and whether seeking one might be in your best interests.

 The Purpose of Substance Abuse Evaluations